-In connection with ex parte applications to be heard by the court within 24 hours of filing, the moving party and any party opposing the application, shall lodge an additional copy of all filed documents and exhibits with the clerk.
+In connection with ex parte applications to be heard by the court within 24 hours of filing, the moving party and any party opposing the application, shall lodge an additional copy of all filed documents and exhibits with the courtroom clerk for the department assigned, unless the matter has not yet been assigned to a department in which case the additional copy should be lodged with the processing clerk at the time of filing.
 The additional copy provided for under this rule shall be a complete unaltered photocopy of the documents and exhibits filed.
 Legal research copies are not required in connection with regularly noticed motions, ex parte applications for orders shortening time, and ex parte applications filed with more than 24 hours notice to the court.